COVID-19 VACCINE INFORMATION. update 26.03.21

-Same day help for your poorly child
+Same day help for your children aged 15 and under

-If your child has become unwell in the last few days and you would like urgent advice then please contact the surgery and we will arrange for a clinician to speak to you and if necessary to see your child the same day – this could save you an unnecessary trip to A+E or a Walk-in Centre.
+If your child has become acutely unwell and you would like urgent advice then please contact the surgery and we will arrange for a clinician to speak to you and if necessary to see your child the same day – this could save you an unnecessary trip to A+E or a Walk-in Centre.

 Making an appointment

-(Site updated 20/06/2017)
+(Site updated 30/03/2021)